toddwmac/gemini-newcomer-site/design_doc.md

 ## 3. Core Features

 ### 3.1.
 AI Mindset Training Module
 A comprehensive, frontend-only training system designed for accessibility to a 50+ audience, breaking down AI concepts into practical, relatable lessons.
-All lessons are presented within a single page, accessed via scroll navigation, and are implemented as modular React components for better maintainability and scalability.
+All lessons are presented within a single page, accessed via scroll navigation.

 *   **Part 1: AI Foundations:** Core concepts of AI, distinguishing it from traditional search, and guiding users through their first interaction.
     *   Welcome to Your AI Copilot